Kotlin/kotlin-by-example/examples/01_introduction/07_Inheritance.md

 </div>

 1. Kotlin classes are _final_ by default.
-If you want to allow overriding a class, it must be marked with the `open` modifier.
+If you want to allow the class inheritance, mark the class with the `open` modifier.
 2. Kotlin methods are also _final_ by default.
 As with the classes, the `open` modifier allows overriding them.
-3. A class is overriding by following the subclass name with `: SuperclassName()`.
-The empty parentheses `()` indicate an invocation to the default constructor of the superclass.
+3. A class inherits a superclass when you specify the `: SuperclassName()` after its name.
+The empty parentheses `()` indicate an invocation of the superclass default constructor.
 4. Overriding methods or attributes requires the `override` modifier.

-### Inheriting without default constructor
+### Inheritance with Parameterized Constructor

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">